sathwik-hpe/hol-poc-please-delete/clouddevprep/02_PYTHON_OOP.md

 # Python OOP Deep Dive 🐍

-## Why This Matters for Fidelity Role
+## Why This Matters for Target Company Role
 The job requires **"2+ years of hands-on experience with Python as your primary language"** and **"4+ years building enterprise-level software using OOP principles"**.
 This is CRITICAL for the Cloud Network team.

 ---